just-js/docs/example/docker/README.md

+# docker image for running lo with all bindings compiled

 This is a Dockerfile which we will use to
 - download latest lo release or download the lo source
 - build lo locally